Benjamin M. Flowers

-Benjamin Michael Flowers (born March 19, 1987) is an American lawyer who served as the 10th Solicitor General of Ohio.
+Benjamin Michael Flowers (born March 19, 1987) (known professionally as Benjamin Flowers) is an American lawyer who served as the 10th Solicitor General of Ohio.
 He is known for his work in appellate litigation and has represented several cases before the Supreme Court of the United States.
-Flowers has been recognized for his legal writing and has received awards including the Best Brief Award from the Ohio State Bar Association and the National Association of Attorneys General.
+Flowers has been recognized for his legal writing and has received awards including the Best Brief Award from the Ohio State Bar Association and from the National Association of Attorneys General.
+In April 2026, President Donald Trump nominated Flowers to a seat on the United States Court of Appeals for the Sixth Circuit.
+He was confirmed by the U.S. Senate in July 2026 and is awaiting his judicial commission.

 Early life and education

 Flowers was born on March 19, 1987, and raised in Harwinton, Connecticut.
 He graduated from Lewis S. Mills High School in 2005.
-He earned a bachelor of arts from The Ohio State University in 2009, graduating summa cum laude with Honors in the Arts and Sciences and research distinction in Philosophy.
-In 2012, he received his J.D. degree from the University of Chicago Law School.
+He earned a Bachelor of Arts degree from Ohio State University in 2009, graduating summa cum laude in the arts and sciences with research distinction in philosophy.
+In 2012, he received his Juris Doctor from the University of Chicago Law School, graduating Order of the Coif.

 Career

 Early career

-Following law school, Flowers served as a law clerk to Judge Sandra Segal Ikuta of the U.S. Courts of Appeals for the Ninth Circuit and later to Justice Antonin Scalia of the Supreme Court of the United States.
-After his clerkships, Flowers joined the law firm Jones Day, where he focused on appellate litigation.
+Following law school, Flowers served as a law clerk to Judge Sandra Segal Ikuta of the United States Court of Appeals for the Ninth Circuit and later to Justice Antonin Scalia of the Supreme Court of the United States.
+After his clerkships, Flowers joined the law firm Jones Day at its Columbus office, where he focused on appellate litigation.